Country or Region | |

 ![]() PenaltiesNone found |

 PenaltiesSection 303.
 Whoever procures abortion for a woman without her consent, shall be punished with imprisonment not exceeding seven years or fine not exceeding fourteen thousand baht, or both.
 If such act causes other grievous bodily harm to the woman also, the offender shall be punished with imprisonment of one to ten years and fine of two thousand to twenty thousand baht.
 If such act causes death to the woman, the offender shall be punished with imprisonment of five to twenty years and fine of ten thousand to forty thousand baht.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |